tum-gis/sddi-security-federation-framework/Google-IdP/README.md

 # Use -P option to make the change permanent
 # (or else the flag will be set to 0 again after reboot)
 setsebool -P httpd_can_network_connect_db 1

+# Start Apache on startup:
+sudo chkconfig httpd on
 ```

 Restart: